As an online business, you don’t have the same types of customer contact points that brick-and-mortar stores do.

 - Give your employees the knowledge they need to answer pretty much all customer questions (and give them a quick system to find the answers they don’t know)

 - Give your employees the autonomy to fix customer problems (they should know the boundaries of what they can and can’t offer customers to rectify problems)

 - Train your employees on how to best communicate with customers (including how to actively listen and de-escalate situations)

-You can outsource your telephone support to a call-center or make your own call-center, or you can use apps like OpenPhone and Hushed to run your business’ customer support line from your personal phone—without using your personal phone number.
+You can outsource your telephone support to a call-center or make your own call-center, or you can use an app like OpenPhone to run your business’ customer support line from your personal phone—without using your personal phone number.
 This is a great option if you’re a small business that isn’t ready to scale your customer service to a call center just yet and can manage incoming calls yourself.

 Option #2: Live Chat

 Live chat is a useful solution you can use to offer customers speedy responses in real-time, making it the perfect addition to any ecommerce store.

 Since a live chat widget is an instant messenger-style service that you can add to your online store, shoppers usually prefer to use it if they want an instant response.
 As such, it’s primarily used for urgent queries and/or requesting sales advice while shopping (which can help prevent abandoned shopping carts!).

 Like telephone customer service, live chat customer service needs to be responded to quickly, so you should only make it available if you have the support people available to address queries quickly.
 There’s basically no point in offering live chat if it’s going to take you email-length response times to get back to your customers.
 If you can’t respond quickly, then just stick to email.